How to get my UTR number?

 - register for HMRC’s online service

-- then use the service to enrol for Self Assessment
+- then log back in to HMRC and enrol for Self Assessment

-- activate your UTR number online using the activation code.
+- activate your Self Assessment using the activation code.

 It is important to remember that once you have the code, you have 28 days to use it for UTR activation.